cms-PdmV/pMp/README.md

 ### Granularity (only in Historical Statistics)

-This option controls how many data points are in the graph, that is, how many different x values are there.
+This value controls into how many pieces all data date range will be divided.
+It takes smallest and biggest timestamp of fetched results and divides by this value.
+List of ranges is then used to aggregate points of the plot.

-Default value: `100`
+Default value: `250`
 URL parameter: `granularity`

 ### Bins (only in Performance Statistics)